OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 Adds an event to the request event logs, allowing you to collect custom data about web requests.
 This method uses the [LogRequestEvent](auto/asynchronous-logging-api.final.md) method of the AsynchronousLogging API, which relies on a non-persistent message queue.
 As a result, request events that are in the message queue waiting to be processed are lost in the case of a system failure.

-To use this method in an application, make sure that [monitoring is turned on](../../managing-the-applications-lifecycle/monitor-and-troubleshoot/enable-analytics-for-an-environment.md) for the environment, and for the application module.
-Otherwise the API responds with a status code of '200 – OK', but doesn't register the event.

 #### URL